MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-common-problems-with-web-deploy.md

 For certain common error cases, Web Deploy will show a message and an error code that may be useful in getting more information to troubleshoot an issue.
 For a full list of error codes, see [https://go.microsoft.com/fwlink/?LinkId=221672](https://go.microsoft.com/fwlink/?LinkId=221672).

 > [!NOTE]
 > The error message may be different depending on how Web Deploy is invoked.
-For example, Microsoft WebMatrix chooses to show custom error messages instead of error codes whereas the command line will always show error codes if they're logged.
+For example, Microsoft WebMatrix chooses to show custom error messages instead of error codes, whereas the command line will always show error codes if they're logged.

 ## Installation problems